melloware/coloris-npm/README.md

 # Coloris NPM

+A lightweight and elegant JavaScript color picker written in vanilla ES6.
+Convert any text input field into a color field.

 Forked from https://github.com/mdbassit/Coloris so we could provide TypeScript and NPM support.
 Head over to Momo Bassit's original repo for user documentation.

 ## NPM